Blosc/bloscpack/README.rst

 ~~~~~~~~~~~~~

 * Refactor monolithic readme into Sphinx and publish
-* Write the docstrings for the Args classes
 * Cleanup and double check the docstrings for the public API classes
 * document library usage
 * Announcement RST